jamesacklin/send/app/README.md

 Each post on an index page is rendered via the PostAtom component.
 The PostAtom component is essentially a representaiton of a post's metadata as a single item in the feed.
 The PostAtom contains a featured image, the post's title, author, date of publishing, and excerpt—all set by fields in WordPress.
 Featured images are loaded asyncronously—which is to say, all 30 posts' featured images are not loaded at the same time when a user visits the page; each image loads when it scrolls into view.
 This results in a much lighter page load on initial visit and a seamless browsing experience thereafter.
 There is no need to worry about setting a post's Featured Image to a specific size—the front-end handles serving appropriately-sized images to each screen size.

-The PostAtom can be adjusted for slightly different display "modes" in the feed—`default`, `enhanced`, and `promotion`.
+The PostAtom can be adjusted for slightly different display modes in the feed—`default`, `enhanced`, and `promotion`.
 Authors can set each post's mode or feed appearance from WordPress.
 Posts in the **Contests** category are automatically set to `promotion`, which removes the post author, date, and excerpt, sets the Featured Image as the background, and gives it a full-width callout treatment with a red border.
 The `enhanced` mode makes the Featured Image and text size larger, and moves the title and author data over the excerpt.
 This could be useful for posts which Editorial wants to drive readers' attention toward.

 The PostAtom component also has provisions for things like title callouts ("Holiday Gift Guide:") or direct action buttons ("Watch Now →"), which could be set from WordPress.
 This has not been implemented yet.